wangyipengw1p/DAC-SDC-2019/Simpledet/README.md

     ...
 ]
 ```
-For training DAC-SDC dataset, one can organize data in coco-like format, It's recommand to place data under \<simpledet-dir\>
+For training DAC-SDC dataset, one can organize data in coco-like format, It's recommand to place data under $SIMPLEDET_DIR
 ```
 data/
     coco/